WayneDW/Sentiment-Analysis-in-Event-Driven-Stock-Price-Movement-Prediction/README.md

 ## Website

-You are welcome to visit our website, [GolenRocks.me](http://goldenrocks.me/), it is not meant to make money (you can make it though, through endless feature engineering), just to show the applications of mathematics.
+You are welcome to visit our website: [GolenRocks.me](http://goldenrocks.me/).
+The main purpose of this project is to build the connection between Bayesian DNN and stock price prediction based on News headline.

 ## Methodology